-2008 - 2012: From Recovery to Reconstruction-Creating Jobs, Engaging Youth and Consolidating Peace.
+2008 - 2012: From Recovery to Reconstruction - Creating Jobs, Engaging Youth and Consolidating Peace

-In May 2008, six years after independence, Timor-Leste had gained a toehold on reclaiming peace, despite continued challenges that threatened the on-going recovery.
-Focusing on the distribution of peace dividends, the government redoubled its efforts to address employment and income generation needs and emphasized youth training and employment, short-term employment and infrastructure.
+In May 2008, six years after independence, Timor-Leste had gained a toehold on reclamation of peace despite continued challenges that threatened the on-going recovery.
+Focusing on the distribution of peace dividends, the government redoubled its efforts to address employment and income generation needs and emphasized youth training and employment, short-term employment, and infrastructure.

-In this period, ILO's key institutional counterpart under STAGE - the Ministry of Labour and Solidarity - underwent a sweeping reorganization and was now the Secretariat of State for Vocational Training and Employment (SEFOPE).
-While the impact of reorganization was not insignificant, the new Secretariat and the ILO developed two projects together that would run concurrently: The 'Youth Employment Promotion Program' (YEP, 2008-2012) and the 'Investment Budget Execution Support for Rural Infrastructure Development and Employment Generation Project' (TIM-Works, 2008-2012).
+During this period ILO's key institutional counterpart under STAGE - the Ministry of Labour and Solidarity - underwent a sweeping reorganization and became the Secretariat of State for Vocational Training and Employment (SEFOPE).
+While the impact of reorganization was not insignificant, the new Secretariat and the ILO together developed two projects that would run concurrently: The 'Youth Employment Promotion Program' (YEP, 2008-2012) and the 'Investment Budget Execution Support for Rural Infrastructure Development and Employment Generation Project' (TIM-Works, 2008-2012).

-YEP was designed as a follow-up to STAGE, with two additional components: youth employment policies and a safety net for the most vulnerable rural poor through labour-intensive public works.
-Building on the gains of STAGE, YEP enabled SEFOPE to consolidate gains and expand opportunities for all Timorese to participate in competency-based training and employment opportunities.
+YEP was designed as a follow-up to STAGE, with two additional components: youth employment policies, and a safety net for the most vulnerable rural poor through labour-intensive public works.
+Building on the gains of STAGE, YEP enabled SEFOPE to consolidate gains and expand opportunities for all Timorese to participate in competence-based training and employment opportunities.

 TIM-Works responded to national priorities with a strong focus on generating employment opportunities.
-The project employed labourbased approaches to build and maintain roads and provided short-term employment to communities in every district of the country.
-TIM-Works represents the evolution of the 2006 emergency cash-for-work projects and forged a path to provide more sustainable employment and infrastructure development in anticipation of further government investment.
+The project employed labour-based approaches to building and maintaining roads and provided short-term employment to communities in every district of the country.
+TIM-Works represents the evolution of the 2006 emergency cash-for-work projects and forged a path to providing more sustainable employment and infrastructure development in anticipation of further government investment.
 A key strategy of TIM-Works was to promote labour-based approaches so that future public spending on infrastructure would not only optimize employment opportunities and generate a greater of number of jobs than capital-based infrastructure approaches, but also improve cost-effectiveness and quality in building and maintaining infrastructure.
 TIM-Works also introduced a mechanism for training local contractors to carry out road works.
-Strategic linkages to the Ministry of Public Works paved the way to institutionalise labour based methods.
+Strategic linkages to the Ministry of Public Works paved the way to institutionalise labourbased methods.

-Box 5: Employment creation and its significance for Peace and Stability
+BOX 5: Employment creation and its significance for Peace and Stability